Strathclyde: Leadership

+Bob Gould became the leader of the reformed Glasgow City Council on the abolition of the regional council in 1996.

 Elections

 Elections were held every four years.

 District result maps

 Premises

 The council initially rented offices called Melrose House at 19 Cadogan Street in Glasgow to act as an interim headquarters pending a decision being taken on a permanent headquarters.
-Various other offices around the centre of Glasgow were also used for additional office space, notably on India Street.
+Various other offices around the centre of Glasgow were also used for additional office space, notably on India Street (the Glasgow City Chambers was not used by the regional administration and was instead the headquarters for the Glasgow district).
 In 1976, the nearby former Glasgow High School buildings at 94 Elmbank Street were vacated.
 The council converted the former school buildings to become its headquarters, using the school's dining room block of 1897 to become a council chamber, whilst using the India Street offices as additional accommodation.
 The remodelled school and neighbouring offices were formally opened by Elizabeth II on 2 November 1979, when the whole complex of eleven buildings was collectively renamed "Strathclyde House".